Most iconic "it bags"

 Introduction: As hinted by its name, a small rectangular shape pochette designed with a strap long enough to allow the bag to elegantly sits underarm, like a loaf of French bread.

 Backstory: Its success is not only to its new, short shoulder strap style, but also that it has an ergonomic and soft structure which creates a new attitude look.
 The Baguette also gained popularity when it was spotted on Sex In The City by Carrie Bradshaw (played by Sarah Jessica Parker).

 Designer: John Galliano

-Introduction: The bag was shaped like a jockey's seat with a 'C' and 'D' on the handle and an 'D' charm hanging on the bag.
+Introduction: The bag was shaped like a jockey's seat with a 'C' and 'D' on the handle and a 'D' charm hanging on the bag.

 Backstory: Saddle Bag was one of the most popular bags of the mid-2000s.
 Easily recognizable due to its iconic shape, short shoulder strap and bold hardware.
-The popularity has boosted when it was spotted on the television with Carrie Bradshaw of Sex In The City.
+Its popularity has boosted when it was spotted on the television with Carrie Bradshaw of Sex in The City.